AnikDey-exe/Book.Santa-aq.5-/README.md

 # BookSanta
 Download this file and install node.js.
-Use the command 'cd' to go into the downloaded file; run 'npm install' and then run 'expo start'.
+Use the command 'cd' to go into the downloaded file; run 'npm install.
 Packages may be outdated, so in this case, run 'expo upgrade'.
+Then, use npm install firebase@8.2.1 and npm install react-native-elements@1.2.7.
+Then, in node_modules/react-navigation-drawer/lib/module/views/Drawer.js, replace "interpolate" with "interpolateNode" in the two places.
+After this, run 'expo start' and the metro host will start.
 Run tunnel once metro host launches and scan.